 They Can Live For 10 Years

-Another good thing about Bearded dragons is they can reach 10 years old, which means you should have your pet for a long time.
+As for the Bearded Dragon lifespan, it can be up to 10 years old (sometimes more), which means you should have your pet for a long time.
 This does mean they are a big responsibility, and adopting one should not be taken lightly.
 Ask yourself if you can commit the next decade to your lizard, and make sure you have thought about who could look after them when you are on holiday.
 These animals need specialist care, so you might want to research pet boarded facilities way before you book a trip away.
 Of course, no one can see into the future but have a good think first to make sure you are sure you want a lizard in your life.

 Their Set Up Is Expensive